ReMamber: Referring Image Segmentation with Mamba Twister: Abstract

 \section{Abstract}

 Referring Image Segmentation~(RIS) leveraging transformers has achieved great success on the interpretation of complex visual-language tasks.
 However, the quadratic computation cost makes it resource-consuming in capturing long-range visual-language dependencies.
 Fortunately, Mamba addresses this with efficient linear complexity in processing.
 However, directly applying Mamba to multi-modal interactions presents challenges, primarily due to inadequate channel interactions for the effective fusion of multi-modal data.
 In this paper, we propose \methodname, a novel RIS architecture that integrates the power of Mamba with a multi-modal \textit{Mamba Twister} block.
 The Mamba Twister explicitly models image-text interaction, and fuses textual and visual features through its unique channel and spatial \textit{twisting mechanism}.
-We achieve the state-of-the-art on three challenging benchmarks.
+We achieve competitive results on three challenging benchmarks with a simple and efficient architecture.
 Moreover, we conduct thorough analyses of \methodname and discuss other fusion designs using Mamba.
 These provide valuable perspectives for future research.
+The code has been released at: \url{https://github.com/yyh-rain-song/ReMamber}.

 \keywords{Referring Image Segmentation (RIS) \and Multi-Modal Understanding \and Mamba Architecture}